 First, let’s get something straight.
 ‘Full coverage car insurance’ isn’t technically a type of insurance.
 Generally, it means car insurance that offers enough coverage to protect you and your vehicle in almost every scenario, whether a parking lot fender-bender or a total write-off.

 Full coverage car insurance usually includes a few of the below coverages (depending on your state):

 - Bodily Injury Liability: This covers other people’s medical bills if they’re injured in an accident you caused

-- Property Damage: Similar to bodily injury, but this time for property.
-If you back into someone else’s car, this will pay to fix their dent
+- Property Damage: Similar to bodily injury, but this time for the property.
+If you back into someone else’s car, this will pay to fix their dent.

 - Collision Coverage: If you hit another car or object (for example, a tree), this coverage fixes your vehicle